CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

   ├── .dataherb
   ├── dataset
 ```
-* Open the downloaded Sample repository folder saved in your local machine and from this upload all files in the respective folders craeted on GitHub.
-* For example click **dataset** folder on GitHub and click on the **Add file** button, and select upload files.
+* Open the downloaded Sample repository folder saved in your local machine and from this upload all files in the respective folders craeted on GitHub, for example, click **dataset** folder on GitHub and click on the **Add file** button, and select upload files.
 Then ** drag and drop** all the required files from the dataset folder in your local machine.
 Repeat this for **.dataherb** folder.
 * In the end update **README.md** for the created repository and add detail infromation about the repository.
 * Now the uploaded process is complete.